SpikeHD/RogueTop/README.md

 # Features

 * No need to play in a browser tab!
+* Mod support!
+See the [examples and documentation](https://github.com/SpikeHD/RogueTop/tree/main/examples).
 * Small binary size (when using a non-bundled binary), instant start time.
 * Always up-to-date (in online mode).